lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 Outline Format: When creating the outline, I want each section header to be a heading, followed by the bullet points as an unordered list for each section.
 I want the format to be accessible for copying and pasting directly into WordPress.
 I want the last section to be "Final Thoughts."

 Title Suggestions: I want any article title suggestions to be a single phrase without a colon.
-If you are going to include a colon, it must be for a really good reason, and the title must be your absolute best option.
+The titles must be your absolute best options.

-Target Audience:
+TARGET_AUDIENCE

 The topic of the Article: